wwkeyboard/webserverkit/content/posts/first-connection.md

 browser is spinning you may need to explicitly close the socket once you've read data from it.

+Now that the requests are printing to the screen play around a little!
+Try requesting different URLs, different verbs, different clients.
+What changes with the requests?

 # Outcomes

 * Open a socket on a given port